-Under current investment guidelines fund managers are authorised to hold up to 100% of the managed funds either in the form of bonds, equities, property or unit trusts including collective investment vehicles such as diversified growth and multi credit investments.
+Under current investment guidelines fund managers are authorised to hold up to 65% of the managed funds either in the form of bonds, equities, property or diversified growth investments.

 Each type of permitted investment has been detailed in Table 2 above, as part of the permitted investments for use by external cash and managed fund managers.